mapbox/tippecanoe/README.md

    compensate for the larger marker, or -rf*number* to allow at most *number* features in the densest tile.
  * -g _gamma_ or --gamma=_gamma_: Rate at which especially dense dots are dropped (default 0, for no effect).
 A gamma of 2 reduces the number of dots less than a pixel apart to the square root of their original number.

+### Line and polygon simplification

+ * -S _scale_ or --simplify=_scale_: Multiply the tolerance for line and polygon simplification by _scale_.
+The standard tolerance tries to keep the line or polygon within one tile unit of its proper location.
+You can probably go up to about 10 without too much visible difference.

 ### Doing more

  * -ac or --coalesce: Coalesce adjacent line and polygon features that have the same properties.